hermangroup/docs/mining/index.rst

 entire network is overseen by the masternodes, which have the power to reject improperly formed blocks from miners.
-If a miner tried to take the entire block reward for themselves or tried to run an old version of the Dash software, the masternode network would orphan that block, and it would not be added to the blockchain.
+If a miner tried to take the entire block reward for themselves or tried to run an old version of the Historia software, the masternode network would orphan that block, and it would not be added to the blockchain.

 In short, miners power the first tier, which is the basic sending and receiving of funds and prevention of doublespending.
-Masternodes power the second tier, which provide the added features that make Dash different from other cryptocurrencies.
+Masternodes power the second tier, which provide the added features that make Historia different from other cryptocurrencies.
 Masternodes do not mine, and mining computers cannot serve as masternodes.
-Additionally, each masternode is “secured” by 1000 DASH.
-Those DASH remain under the sole control of their owner at all times, and can still be freely spent.
+Additionally, each masternode is “secured” by 1000 HISTORIA.
+Those HISTORIA remain under the sole control of their owner at all times, and can still be freely spent.
 The funds are not locked in any way.
 However, if the funds are moved or spent, the associated masternode will go offline and stop receiving